tc-playground/nw-playground/tls/README.md

 2. __Step 2: Server Hello__ (Server → Client)

-    * The server sends a `Server Hello` to the client to select suported options and provide a server random secret.
+    * The server sends a `Server Hello` to the client to select supported options and provide a server random secret.

 3. __Step 3: Server Certificate__ (Server → Client)